 A Mighty Kindness is an interspiritual movement dedicated to offering education, resources, community, and support for individuals looking to deepen their spiritual life within the context of modern historical, political, psychological, and scientific understanding and without the dogma.
-Our goal is to reshape the world through kindness and compassionate understanding for all because together, we shall be a mighty kindness.
+Our goal is to reshape the world through kindness and compassionate understanding for our collective liberation because together, we shall be a mighty kindness.

 At a Mighty Kindness…